GoDaddy Hosting Review

 For decades now, GoDaddy has been one of the biggest names in web hosting, domain registration, and online marketing.
-GoDaddy offers a ton of services and aims to be a one-stop shop for all of your Internet needs.
+GoDaddy offers a ton of services and aims to be a one-stop shop for all of your Internet needs, especially if you’re after an easy and convenient hosting provider.

 But what of its hosting?
-GoDaddy came in 6th in our web hosting research with a decent overall score of 4 out of 5.
-In fact, beginners may find a certain advantage to choosing GoDaddy, since you can manage your domain easily with a dedicated domain registrar, as well as get your web hosting needs fulfilled with a capable service.
+Beginners may find a certain advantage to choosing GoDaddy, since you can manage your domain easily with a dedicated domain registrar, as well as get your web hosting needs fulfilled with a capable service.

 GoDaddy Pros and Cons